abbeygirl/nzedb/Post-Processing-Queue-Management.md

 _Clear_
 ```
-> update releases set imdbID = 000000 WHERE imdbID IS NULL and categoryID BETWEEN 2000 AND 2999;
+> update releases set imdbID = NULL WHERE imdbID = 0 and categoryID BETWEEN 2000 AND 2999;
 ```

 ### Misc (Additional)